Are You Related to the McCormacks?

 Probate for Hugh's will

-One of the stories of our childhood, was how our father had been ‘cut out of the will’ by his father, because he had married a Protestant and renounced the Catholic faith.
+Growing up we had heard many times how our father had been ‘cut out of the will’ by his father because he had married a Protestant and renounced the Catholic faith.

 Here, published in the Argus Newspaper, was the brutal reality of what this divide really meant in our parent’s lives.
 It was no small sum: 36,353 pounds.
 In todays world this would be equivalent to leaving an estate valued at six and a half million dollars.